Wentz, Howard lead Eagles past Bears 22-14

 Bears: Goldman (thigh) left in the second quarter. … LB Isaiah Irving (quad) was inactive.

 Eagles: WR DeSean Jackson lasted just one series after returning to the lineup for the first time since suffering an abdomen injury in Week 2.
-He drew a pass interference on the first play and had a 5-yard catch. … LT Jason Peters (knee) and LB Nigel Bradham each missed their third straight game.
+He drew a pass interference on the first play and had a 5-yard catch.
+Coach Doug Pederson said Jackson was held out for precautionary reasons and will undergo more testing this week. … LT Jason Peters (knee) and LB Nigel Bradham each missed their third straight game.

 UP NEXT